adambuczek/adambuczek.github.io/src/blog/building-vue-component-library.md

 }
 ```

-This way the manifest alone provides almost all the data needed to work with the *Module*.
-It doesn't have the component itself but provides a way of accessing it.
+This way the manifest alone provides almost all of the data needed to work with the *Module*.
+It doesn't contain the component itself but provides a way to access it.

-`img` and `displayName` are cosmetic and informational, they will represent the component in a user friendly way.
+`img` and `displayName` are mainly cosmetic and informational, and also represent the component in a user-friendly way.

 `props` list is used to create control elements that can inject the content into the component.
 I will talk about it in the next post.